maxitg/SetReplace/README.md

 <img src="READMEImages/SpatialGraphEdgePolygonStyle.png" width="437">

-The full specification is `WolframPhysicsProjectStyleData[theme, plot type, style element]`, however either the last, or the last two elements can be ommited to obtain a full [`Association`](https://reference.wolfram.com/language/ref/Association.html) of styles.
+The full specification is `WolframPhysicsProjectStyleData[theme, plot type, style element]`, however either the last or the last two elements can be omitted to obtain a full [`Association`](https://reference.wolfram.com/language/ref/Association.html) of styles.
 The `theme` argument can be omitted to get the result for the default plot theme (only `"Light"` theme is supported at the moment).
 Here are all styles used in [`"CausalGraph"`](#causal-graphs) for example:

 ```
 In[] := WolframPhysicsProjectStyleData["CausalGraph"]